 - Musical Studies instruction tailored to younger students, including structured courses in music theory and solfège and specialized tutorials

-- Peer advice through the Buddy Program
+- Peer advice through new student orientation leaders

 - Guidance on enrollment in high school or middle school